ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

    jupyter-notebook --ip=0.0.0.0 --allow-root --port=8888 &
 ```

-This will output a message with similar URLs to this:
+As a result, this will output a message with similar URLs to this:

 ```
     To access the server, open this file in a browser: